Moving to Calivigny Island, Grenada

 If you have not spent a lot of time in Calivigny Island, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Calivigny Island, largely depends on your personal circumstances and long-term plans.
 If you plan to stay in Grenada for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and maintenance expenses.
 It also requires a long-term commitment, as selling a home can take time and effort.
 If you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership, renting might be a better option.
 Renting a home in Calivigny Island offers more flexibility, as you can move more easily if your circumstances change.
 It also allows you to avoid the upfront costs and responsibilities associated with homeownership.
 However, renting doesn't allow you to build equity, and you may face annual rent increases.
 In conclusion, whether you should buy or rent a home in Calivigny Island, Grenada, depends on your financial situation, long-term plans, and personal preferences.
-It's important to carefully consider these factors and possibly consult with a real estate professional before making a decision," replied a member in Calivigny Island.
+It's important to carefully consider these factors and possibly consult with a real estate professional before making a decision," remarked one expat who made the move to Calivigny Island.

 What cultural faux pas should I try to avoid making in Calivigny Island?